quixio/quix-docs/docs/connect/kafka-to-dropbox.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Dropbox using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Dropbox

-Dropbox is a cloud-based file storage and sharing service that allows users to easily store and access their files from any device with an internet connection.
-It offers a seamless way to backup important documents, photos, and videos, as well as collaborate with others by sharing files and folders.
-With its user-friendly interface and robust security features, Dropbox has become a go-to solution for individuals and businesses looking for a convenient and reliable way to manage their digital files.
+Dropbox is a file hosting service that offers cloud storage, file synchronization, personal cloud, and client software.
+It allows users to create a special folder on their computers, which Dropbox then synchronizes so that it appears to be the same folder regardless of which device is used to view it.
+Users can access their synced files from any device with an internet connection, making it easy to collaborate with others and access important documents on the go.
+Dropbox has become a popular tool for individuals and businesses looking to streamline their file sharing and storage processes.

 ## Integrations